SamirTalwar/webops-workshop/PREREQUISITES.md

    ```
    count = <number of instances>
    ```
+4. `cd` into the *terraform* directory.
+5. Run `terraform init` to set it up.
-4. `cd` into the *terraform* directory and run `terraform plan`, then check the plan.
+6. Run `terraform plan`, then check the plan.
-5. If you're happy, run `terraform apply`.
+7. If you're happy, run `terraform apply`.
 This will create a server and configure it with everything necessary to run our example application, [Predestination][].
-6. `cd ..` back into the root directory.
+8. `cd ..` back into the root directory.

 [Amazon Web Services]: https://aws.amazon.com/
 [Predestination]: https://github.com/SamirTalwar/predestination